 VXLAN Configuration Module

-This configuration module configures VXLAN data plane, VLAN-to-VXLAN mapping, and static head-end replication.
+This configuration module configures the VXLAN data plane, VLAN-to-VXLAN mapping, and static head-end replication.

 The module supports the following features: